GorillaSapiens/Uge/README.md

 (sign) * ( whole + (numerator / denominator))

-operators for common operations of addition, subtraction, multiplication, and division are provided.  fractions are preserved throughout, and denominators are preserved as much as possible.
+operators for the common functions of addition, subtraction, multiplication, and division are provided.  fractions and denominators are preserved throughout as much as possible.

 various comparison operators (==, !=, >, <, >=, and <=) are provided.